-The banks sell most repossessed horse trailers at auction.
-Different auctions will have different rules regulating try-outs and pre-auction viewings.
-The most common approach is to allow the prospective buyers a few hours to view the available horse trailers.
-The horse trailer may not be taken off the property or hitched up for a test-drive.
+The banks sell the most repossessed horse trailers at auction.
+Different auctions will have different rules regulating tryouts and pre-auction viewings.
+The most common approach is to allow prospective buyers a few hours to view the available horse trailers.
+The horse trailer may not be taken off the property or hitched up for a test drive.

 An experienced buyer will often pick up outstanding, repossessed horse trailers for a fraction of their worth, especially if the bank imposes no minimum holding price.

 What To Look For In A Repossessed Horse Trailer

 It is vital to examine repossessed horse trailers carefully before committing to a buy.
 These horse trailers should have all relevant documentation.
 However, there are often details that are not written down on paper and can only be answered by the previous owner, who is not there!